 A naturally occurring phenomenon, sinkholes, have been found near the Askov city well, its waste storage ponds in Banning State Park, as well as on the other sites in Askov and Partridge Township.
-The study will determine if the sinkholes promote contamination of groundwater aguifers.
+The study will determine if the sinkholes promote contamination of groundwater aquifers.
 Each year, the Minnesota Department of Natural Resources forestry division selects a tree from state forest land to serve as the state Christmas tree.
 This tree graces the front lawn of the Governor's residence in St. Paul.
 Again this year, the state Christmas tree was selected from the Chengwatana State Forest, east of Pine City.
 The tree was selected, cut, loaded, and hauled on Nov.
 18.

-The Pine City Board of Education has begun preliminary consideration of the district's building needs.
+50 Years Ago, 1972 (Published in Pine City Pioneer, 24 November 2022) The Pine City Board of Education has begun preliminary consideration of the district's building needs.
 At present, M.B.
 Rude, local surveyor, will conduct a topographical survey of the school site.
 It is located south of town, roughly southeast of the Evangelical Free Church.
+The 1972 school census has now been completed and tabulated.
+The report shows an increase by